EthanTang/YiTang-Personal-Website/content/authors/admin/_index.md

 I am a PhD candidate in Business Administration at the [Department of Supply Chain & Operations](https://carlsonschool.umn.edu/departments/supply-chain-operations), Carlson School of Management, University of Minnesota - Twin Cities.
 I am advised by [Prof. Kingshuk K. Sinha](https://carlsonschool.umn.edu/faculty/kingshuk-sinha).
 I am also pursing a Master of Science in Statistics at the [School of Statistics](https://cla.umn.edu/statistics), University of Minnesota - Twin Cities.
 Before coming to UMN, I obtained my Bachelor's degree in Industrial Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm).

 My research interests lie at the intersection of **healthcare service delivery**, **information technologies (IT)**, and **diversity, equity, and inclusion (DEI)** in operations management.
-My current research investigates how emerging health IT (e.g., mobile apps, chatbots, telehealth) can be leveraged to deliver effective and equitable mental health services to the underserved population.
-Situated in an overlooked context of mental healthcare operations, my dissertation: (1) investigates whether the well-documented inequities in traditional mental healthcare delivery exist in a mobile app setting; (2) designs an AI-powered mental health service recommender system delivered through a chatbot to connect distressed individuals with professional mental health services; and (iii) examines the boundary conditions in which telehealth delivers high-quality mental healthcare.
+My dissertation research - situated in a unique context of mental (behavioral) healthcare oeprations - investigates how emerging health IT (e.g., mobile apps, chatbots, telehealth) can be leveraged to deliver effective and equitable mental health services, especially to the underserved population.
+Beyond the dissertation, I am also investigating DEI-related issues in broader OM contexts such as government procurement.

 My research is recognized by several research grants and awards including [University of Minnesota Leadership in Equity, Inclusion and Diversity Fellowship](https://grad.umn.edu/news-events/news-overview/announcing-2020-2021-leadership-equity-inclusion-and-diversity-leid), [Cisco Research Grant](https://research.umn.edu/inquiry/post/collaboration-cisco-explores-frontier-data-technologies), and the finalist of 2023 POMS College of Service Operations Management Best Student Paper.

 On the personal side, I am a classical clarinetist and band conductor.
 I love playing table tennis and riding road bikes.